 ACMA ‘Federal Communications 200’ on Victoria Police (VKC) VHF net -December 2013.

-After successive ‘pirate’ transmissions appearing on the Victoria Police’s VHF Voting Network used for it’s rural communication needs the ACMA in conjuntion with Victoria Police R.E.D technicicans commenced a more concetrated effort in tracking down those responsible.
+After successive ‘pirate’ transmissions appearing on the Victoria Police’s VHF Voting Network used for it’s rural communication needs the ACMA in conjuntion with Victoria Police R.E.D technicians commenced a more concentrated effort in tracking down those responsible.
 In this recording one of the ACMA’s investigations team can be heard requesting a radio check on a Victoria Police channel.

 VKC farewell transmissions – Multiple dates.